Tony Trimingham arrived in Australia in 1968 as a Ten Pound Pom from the English Lake District.

 Sandra Lines (Trimingham) is the Telephone and Volunteer Coordinator and has been with FDS from the start.
-After the formation of FDS, Sandra studied and recieved a certificate IV in Alcohol and Other Drugs and a Diploma in Community Welfare.
+After the formation of FDS, Sandra studied and received a Certificate IV in Alcohol and Other Drugs and a Diploma in Community Welfare.
 She is Tony's greatest support and her contribution to FDS is beyond measure.

 She has great people skills and a phenomenal memory.